katana7436/AMBD_TeamK_signalProcessing/All_team_project/UppalaGoutham_99007454/2_Project_Documents/README.md

 ## Who :
 It is useful for customers or owners.
 ## Where:
-It is used mainly in cars.
+It is used mainly by movie makers,military etc.
 ## How:
-It is useful for lock and unlock the door by pressing the button on remote
+It is implemented with the help of MATLAB software